KSheridan86/project-3-heart-of-darkness/README.md

 3. Clear instructions are given on how to play the game.
 4. The user is asked if they would like to begin the story.
 5. Prompts are provided every time the user must make a decision.
-5. The user is given the opportunity to quit the story/game in each of the three acts.
+6. The user is given the opportunity to quit the story/game with each choice they make.
 7. After each act ends the user is asked if they would like to continue..

 -----
 ## UX

 I wanted to give the story/game a bit of styling to add to the overall user experience.
 I kept it minimal as the instructions were to produce a command line interface application.
 By adding a background image, a border around the terminal and color to the 'Enter the Jungle?' button I believe that the finished styles work well with the theme of the story/game and the project.

 [Back to the Top](#table-of-contents)